shadaj/scala-minecraft.g8/README.md

 Using the template
 ------------------
-* Create a template project
+* Create a template project.
 Execute

     g8 shadaj/scala-minecraft

   and follow the prompts (for the first trial plugin you may just accept the defaults)
-* Build
+* Build the plugin.
 Execute

     sbt package

-* Use
+* Use the plugin.
   Copy the jar file generated in the build to the plugins folder of your server